Frequently Asked Questions

 Please email email@example.com if you would like to contribute.

 After interest from staff, the University has established a Staff Support Register for those who wish to help our students; in addition to normal work and home responsibilities.
 Involvement is voluntary and you can register your interest to assist, including with temporary short-term accommodation, marking or mentorship.

-Alongside the many support services available, including the Student Assistance Fund, Western Success program, counselling, welfare and disability support, the University provided a 10% tuition fee reduction for all onshore, fee-paying international students for Session 1 (Autumn, 1H, R1 and R1a or Quarter 2) and is doing the same for international students studying in Spring, 2H, Term 2, Quarter 3 and July English Academic Programs, to enable as many students as possible to continue with or commence their studies.
+Alongside the many support services available, including the Student Assistance Fund, Western Success program, counselling, welfare and disability support, the University provided a 10% tuition fee reduction for all onshore, fee-paying international students for selected intakes, to enable as many students as possible to continue with or commence their studies.

 This includes students undertaking Undergraduate or Postgraduate Coursework degrees, Master of Research, as well as self-funded Master of Philosophy or Doctor of Philosophy candidates.